msDikshaGarg/Sentiment-Analysis-for-tweets/README.md

 ### Requirements:
 <br>
--sknn (Scikit Neural Networks)
+Markup: -sknn (Scikit Neural Networks)
         - Global Vector Encoder (GloVe)/ Word to Vector Encoder (Word2Vec)
         - Scipy (And its dependency packages)
         - Numpy
         - Tweepy (For Twitter data scraping)

 ### Usage:
 Put in the glove and SSTb folders in each of the four model folders, then run python sentiment_xx.py